mozilla/www.ccadb.org/policy.md

 certificate must be specifically listed in the audit statements of the parent certificate.

-URLs for the following documents are required for each certificate:
+URLs for the following documents are required for each certificate, unless the exceptions below apply:

 * Certificate Policy (CP)
 * Certificate Practice Statement (CPS)